ehrrsn7/procedural-programming/python/exercise11_align_money/README.md

 "$" + f"${fixed(321.31) : >7}" # Note the use of `: >` to right align
 ```

-Finally, we end with a newline
+Finally, we end with a newline.

 ```Python
 "\n"